ChengKang520/gate-with-inhibition/giMLP_Transformers/README.md

 ```

 ### Run DeBERTa experiments from command line
-For glue tasks, run task
+For GLUE tasks, you can run below batch file:

 ``` bash
 #SBATCH --time=72:00:00